JustinSRao/Cableway-Inspection-Report-App/README.md

 3. Upload images by dragging and dropping or clicking **Browse**.
 4. Click **Generate Report** to create and save a PDF file.

+The PDF will be saved to the Cableway-Inspection-Report-App directory you are currently in, and can be opened from the File Explorer on you computer.

 ## Dependencies
 This project uses the following Python libraries: